 If you’ve just entered into parenthood for the first time, many things can start feeling different.
-You might begin having resentment towards your husband all the time, and the beautiful parenthood that you’d imagined with your loved one starts drifting away slowly.
+You might always resent your husband, and the beautiful parenthood you’d imagined with your loved one starts drifting away slowly.

 Perhaps he’s not helping with the baby, or he’s not giving enough effort in making things work, and this is freaking you out.

-It is difficult when one parent does everything but don’t break down because we have solutions to your problems.
-If you’re paranoid and losing sleep over resentment towards your husband, hear me out and then think about resolving.
+It is difficult when one parent does everything but doesn’t break down because we have solutions to your problems.
+If you’re paranoid and losing sleep over resentment towards your husband, hear me out and think about resolving it.

 Why Your Husband Might Not Be Helping with the Baby

-Before jumping to any conclusions, it’s best to try and understand your husband’s point of view as well.
+Before jumping to conclusions, it’s best to try and understand your husband’s point of view.

 1. Lack of Knowledge